1ncontinentia/Incon-Undercover/README.md

 #### Appropriate behaviour: a guide for new spies
 This is a short primer for the kinds of things to bear in mind while going undercover.
 It is by no means conclusive.
 The best advice is to act as normal as you can for the situation.

-WHEN IN DISGUISE AS ENEMY:
+WHEN IN DISGUISE AS THE ENEMY:

 When on foot, the following may count as weird behaviour:
 * Wearing a backpack or vest that isn't normally used by the enemy faction